Welcome

 At this point a chilling cold and frequent cough shook me

-continually until I fled into your lap
+continually until I fled into your bosom

-and I restored myself by rest and Nettle.
+and I restored myself by rest and nettle.

-because my sin, you did not punish.
+because my sin you did not punish.

-not to me but to Sestius himself,
+not to me but to Sestius himself;

-which then calls me, when I have read a bad book.
+he only invites me when I have read a bad book.

 © copyright 13-4-1998 by Dmitry Meyersson